emiraydin/ratelimiter/README.md

 # Rate Limiter
 This is a rate limiter application built with Node.js and Redis.
+You can plug your API/service's incoming or outgoing requests into this application and limit requests as you wish.
 * **Author:** Emir Aydin
 * **Email:** emir@emiraydin.com
 * **github**: [emiraydin](http://github.com/emiraydin)